Amid 'hijab' row, students seen performing Friday 'namaz' in govt schools | Education

 Amid 'hijab' row, students seen performing Friday 'namaz' in govt schools

-Even as the row over hijab scarf in educational institutions has gripped Karnataka, two videos have surfaced in the social media allegedly showing some students in the districts of Dakshina Kannada and Bagalkote performing namaz prayers in the school on Friday.A video clip of the students allegedly offering namaz in the classroom of a government primary school in Dakshina Kannada has gone viral in the social media.
+Even as the row over hijab scarf in educational institutions has gripped Karnataka, two videos have surfaced in the social media allegedly showing some students in the districts of Dakshina Kannada and Bagalkote performing namaz prayers in the school.

 - Country: